sgillen/seagul/README.md

-# sgul
+# seagul
 A utility library.
+I collected most of the software I use for my resarch and put it here.